AP 2-D Art and Design Portfolio

-You will submit a portfolio of artwork for evaluation at the end of the school year.
-You’ll upload digital images of your work and commentary online and also send in physical artworks.
+You’ll submit a portfolio of artwork for evaluation at the end of the school year.

 The three Art and Design portfolios (2-D, 3-D, and Drawing) share a basic, two-section structure, which requires you to show a fundamental competence and range of understanding in visual concerns and methods.
 Each section contributes to the final portfolio score, which is on a 5-point scale.

 Note: You may submit more than one Art and Design portfolio exam in a given year, but each must be a different type of portfolio.
 You may not duplicate works or images among the portfolios and portfolios may not be combined.
 For example, if you want to submit a portfolio for both Drawing and 2-D Art and Design, you will need to submit two separate portfolios with two completely different sets of artwork, and you must order two exams.

 For the AP 2-D Art and Design portfolio:

 You’ll create a body of work that demonstrates: